Frequently Asked Questions

 Absolutely.
-All Klean Kanteens, caps and lids have a one-year warranty against manufacturer's defects.
-Please send us your damaged goods along with your return address and we'll replace them free of charge.
-If you have questions or comments, email them to email@example.com
+All Klean Kanteens, caps and lids carry our Strong As Steel™ guarantee.
+Please return the product to us, along with your return address and we'll replace them free of charge.
+If you have questions or comments, email them to firstname.lastname@example.org.

-My Sport Cap (or Café Cap) leaks.
+My Café Cap leaks.
 Will you replace it?

 The new Klean Café Cap 2.0is guaranteed to be leakproof!
 Our previous 1.0 version is not.
 Other Klean leakproof cap options are our Loop Cap and Wide Loop Cap.
 For more information on our warranty program and exchanges, please check out http://www.kleankanteen.com/pages/warranty.